 Many units on the CU Boulder campus have been working in partnership with the Teaching Quality Framework (TQF) Inititiative to better align their teaching evaluation practices with known scholarship on teaching evaluation by: a) examining their current teaching evaluation practices; b) identifying or creating tools that better assess teaching quality and fill gaps within their current evaluation practices in order to align the multiple measures from three key voices (peers, self, and students); and c) implementing these tools along with procedures for their use.
 These are designed to fulfill university requireiments - see "CU Policies Related to Measuring Teaching Effectiveness" for an annotated list of CU policies that support academic units defining their own measures of teaching quality and the use of multiple measures / multiple voices in evaluation.

-The following tools are designed to align with an overarching assessment rubric that categorizes seven dimensions of teaching, and draws from three voices (peer review, self-evaluation, and student evaluation).
+The following tools are designed to align with an overarching rubric (2 page version) that categorizes seven dimensions of teaching, and draws from three voices (peer review, self-evaluation, and student evaluation).
 Working with the TQF-team, departmental teams utilizing the Departmental Action Team (DAT) model (Corbo et al. 2016) have developed tools and processes for measuring teaching quality for the purpose of merit and / or reappointment, tenure, and promotion.
 Below we provide links to generic templates and department-specific examples of these materials, which currently fit into four broad categories: Peer Observation, Self-Evaluation, Student Evaluation, and Applying the Overarching Rubric to an Evaluation Form.
 Please note that many of the examples are still in development (notations below: “in use” = currently being used by the department in their evaluation process(es); “in review” = being reviewed and/or piloted by members in the department external to the TQF DAT team; “in development” = a near final draft is that is approaching review).
 As additional “in use” versions become available we will update this list.

 - Peer Observation